OpenZeppelin/openzeppelin-contracts/RELEASING.md

 Each release has at least one release candidate published first, intended for community review and any critical fixes that may come out of it.
 At the moment we leave 1 week between the first release candidate and the final release.

 Before starting make sure to verify the following items.
-* Your local `master` branch is in sync with your upstream remote.
+* Your local `master` branch is in sync with your `upstream` remote (it may have another name depending on your setup).
 * Your repo is clean, particularly with no untracked files in the contracts and tests directories.
 Verify with `git clean -n`.